pemsley/coot/blog/_posts/2020-10-20-Coot-Cryo-EM-basics.md

 Download this file:
 [https://www2.mrc-lmb.cam.ac.uk/personal/pemsley/coot/files/coot-cryo-em-tutorial-basics-files.tar.gz](https://www2.mrc-lmb.cam.ac.uk/personal/pemsley/coot/files/coot-cryo-em-tutorial-basics-files.tar.gz)

-Untar it and start Coot from that directory.
+Untar it and start Coot from that directory:
+  - `tar xf coot-cryo-em-tutorial-basics-files.tar.gz`
+  - if you have an NVIDIA graphics card:
+  - `export __GL_FSAA_MODE=5`

-  - Open Coot
+  - Start Coot
+  - `coot`
   - Keep the terminal window where Coot is running always visible.
 You will see that as many of the algorithms run they will be writing useful information.

 ### 1.1 Load the Tutorial Data

   - **Calculate** &rarr; **Load Tutorial Model and Data**
   - Open the **Display Manager**
-  - Delete the difference map
+  - **Delete Map** for the difference map (the one with labels "DELFWT PHDELWT")

 ### 1.2 Representation

   - **Edit** &rarr; **Map Parameters...**
   - A Map Radius of 70&Aring;  is a lot of map, useful for a cryo-EM reconstruction, but for now we are focussing on details:
-  - **Map Radius** &rarr; `16` _{sensible for crystallographic map}_
+  - **Map Radius x-ray** &rarr; `16` _{sensible for crystallographic map}_
   - **Edit** &rarr; **Map Colour...**
   - Change the map colour _{see that dark pastel colours are the best}_
   - **Display Manager** &rarr; **Properties**  &rarr; **Solid/Transparent**